jarusll/the-logs/index.md

 # 2022-03-26

 ### Plan for today
-- [ ] add site build trigger on `posts` push
+- [x] add site build trigger on `posts` push
-- [ ] integrate artworks
+- [x] integrate artworks
 - [ ] push `why i like smalltalk - message protocols`
 - [ ] add `` markdown highlights

 Holy shit webp is good.
-Just learnt I can add ssh keys and I won't have to input password.
+Just found out I can add ssh keys and I won't have to input password.
 VERY BIG, love it, my life is easy.

 Its been a while since I had any day off, tomorrow is my day.
 No work tomorrow.
 I ll play dota and draw.

+Integrated gallery, I can finally focus on just drawing.
+I want to tinker with smalltalk again.
+As soon as my portfolio is done, I can focus on other things.

 # 2022-03-25
 Like LoL characters, but the game feels like a mobile game.
 Might give it one more try.